nmdp-bioinformatics/gfe-db/README.md

 This will create a backup of the Neo4j database and store it in S3 under the path `s3://<data bucket name>/backups/neo4j/YYYY/MM/DD/HH/gfedb.zip`.

+### Restore

 To see a list of available backup dates that can be restored, run the command.

 ```bash
 make database.backup.list
 ```

-### Restore

-To restore from a backup, run the command and pass the date of the backup you wish to restore using the format YYYY/MM/DD/HH.
+To restore from a backup, pass the date of the backup you wish to restore using the format YYYY/MM/DD/HH.

 ```bash
 make database.restore from_date=<YYYY/MM/DD/HH>